The Pritzker Curriculum

 - LinkedIn Learning: Access a library of over 16,000 video tutorials led by industry professionals.
 Learn software skills and tips to increase efficiency, personally productivity, and boost your career potential

 Contact our curriculum team's Learning Technology Specialist, Eddy Markaj, for Canvas course creation and design.
-Once the course is created and running, any additional question can be directed to Eddy or ITS by phone at 773-702-5800 or email.
+Once the course is created and running, any additional questions can be directed to Eddy or ITS by phone at 773-702-5800 or by email.

 We also encourage faculty and peer educators new to Canvas to attend one of the many ITS informational workshops to learn about the functionality and application of Canvas.

 Navigate here.
 On the second page where it asks for your username, make sure you select the domain "uchad.uchospitals.edu" from the drop-down menu.